foreignsasquatch/raylib-hx/README.md

 ###### warning: the binding is in its early stage of development so use at your own risk

+# Requirements
+- Haxe
+- hxcpp
+- Visual studio 2019 or build tools for vs2019

 # Installation
 - Clone this repository
 - You also need the raylib source files in the format `lib -> raylib -> src`